-Describe the application of different types of models in hydrology, including model calibration, validation and uncertainty
+explain different types of models in hydrology, including model calibration, validation and uncertainty,

-Simulate non-reactive and reactive contaminant transport in groundwater
+simulate groundwater flow and non-reactive and reactive contaminant transport in groundwater,

-General theory of mathematical modelling.
-Integration of basic processes (evaporation, snow-melt, runoff, soil water dynamics, groundwater flow) in mathematical models.
+General theory of mathematical modelling of hydrological systems.
+Integration of basic processes in hydrological models (evaporation, snow-melt, runoff, soil water dynamics, groundwater flow) in mathematical models.
 Model calibration, parameter optimisation, validation of runoff and groundwater models and their inherent uncertainty.
 Application of rainfall-runoff models.

 Principles of contaminant transport in groundwater.
 Modelling non-reactive and reactive contaminant transport in groundwater.
 Parameter estimation and geostatistical/stochastic approach to groundwater modelling.
 Application of MODFLOW and GMS groundwater modelling packages.